ColinAlli/Modded-Pokemon-Showdown-fLoRb/README.md

 #IMPORTANT
 Pleas Note That This Is An Old Project And Can Remain Untouched For Long Periods Of Time.
 This Project Is Tagged As Semi-Active
 I Wont Be On This For Weeks At A Time At Some Points.
 What Im Saying Is This Was Forgotten For A While And I Will Try To Eddit
 It As Much As Possible.
 This Was Last Edited Probaly Like 3 Months Ago So Yeah You Get What Im Going After.
+EDDIT I Last Updated The Actual Projest Almost 1 Year Ago XD

 #Credits :
 fLoRb